TimiPashov/TimiPashov/README.md

 ## Technologies I've Worked With:

-Certainly!
-Here's the modified section with HTML and CSS information separated into different lines, along with a note about using the mobile-first approach for CSS:

-markdown
-Copy code
-## Technologies I've Worked With:

 - <img src="https://angular.io/assets/images/logos/angular/angular.svg" alt="Angular Logo" width="30" height="30"> **Angular with TypeScript**:
   Leveraged Angular to build dynamic and responsive web applications.